luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-MudBlazor/README.md

 ## 7. Add a new razor component (Alert) for testing the MudBlazor components

-Note for more info about the MudBlazor Alert component visit this URL: https://mudblazor.com/components/alert

 We right click on the Pages folder and then we select the menu option Add New Razor Component and we set the new component name: MudBlazorComponent.razor

 ![image](https://github.com/user-attachments/assets/9cb5d6c9-d16d-4507-9010-54679d072f6e)